-Name Description Default application.main.class Full Qualified Name of the main class of the application.
-This option Not set is required. skip.build.virtual.device When this property is set (any value), the virtual device is not built.
-Not set virtual.device.sim.only When this property is set (any value), the firmware is not built.
+Name Description Default application.main.clas sFull Qualified Name of the main class of the application.
+This option is Not set required. skip.build.virtual.dev ic\text{\text{M}} hen this property is set (any value), the virtual device is not built.
+Not set virtual.device.sim.on yWhen this property is set (any value), the firmware is not built.
 Not set